Slouching isn’t the villain: What research reveals about posture and back pain

 Scoliosis

 Scoliosis is where your spine curves sideways, sometimes forming a rough S-shape.
 It may be a single or double curve, and it can even occur with kyphosis and lordosis.
-While many people blame scoliosis for back and hip pain, scientific evidence finds that it’s more than just the spinal posture alone.
+While many people blame scoliosis for back and hip pain, scientific evidence finds that it’s more than posture alone.

-In fact, one huge South Korean study of more than 1,300 older adults found that the degree of the curvature of scoliosis isn’t correlated with the pain severity.
+A 2010 South Korean study of more than 1,300 older adults found that the degree of the scoliosis curvature isn’t correlated with the pain severity

 Among teens, a Canadian study of 124 people with idiopathic scoliosis found that those who think their pain will get worse are more likely to have back pain than those who don’t have such thinking.